uhmarlon/guess-the-thing/README.md

-# Multiplayer Guess The Game
+# Multiplayer Guess Games

-This is a multiplayer game built using Next.js, Tailwind CSS, and Socket.IO.
-The game allows players to guess the things of a country and compete with other players in real-time.
+This is a multiplayer game website built using Next.js, Tailwind CSS, and Socket.IO.
+The website allows players to guess the flag of a country or the name of a cocktail and compete with other players in real-time.

 ## Getting Started